hx-ux/WLED-Chataigne-HTTP-RequestAPI-Module/README.md

 # Usage
 Add the module in Chataigne:
 >Software-->WLED \
->dont forget to change to IP adress
+>do not forget to change to IP adress

 # Things not working
+*Auto-Trigger in the Command Tester Tab \
+*A few templates